What’s in this guide?

 Suggested Reading: Which Medicare Part D prescription drug plan should I choose?

-A Medicare beneficiary’s income can also affect the premiums they pay for Medicare Part B and Medicare Part D. The income-related monthly adjustment amount (IRMAA) is a surcharge that’s added to premiums for Medicare Part D and Part B if a beneficiary has an income of more than $87,000 ($174,000 for a married couple).
+A Medicare beneficiary’s income can also affect the premiums they pay for Medicare Part B and Medicare Part D. The income-related monthly adjustment amount (IRMAA) is a surcharge that’s added to premiums for Medicare Part D and Part B if a beneficiary has an income of more than $88,000 ($174,000 for a married couple).
 These income limits apply in 2021 (but are based on tax returns that were filed for 2019), and are indexed for inflation.
-For 2021, they’re projected to be a little higher, at $90,000 and $180,000 respectively (based on income that was earned in 2020).
+For 2022, they’re projected to be a little higher, at $90,000 and $180,000 respectively (based on income that was earned in 2020).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.